SESYNC-ci/netlogo-programming-lesson/docs/_slides/behavior.md

 ## Run it!

-Go back to the Interface, toggle the energy switch to "off", and click the "setup" and "go" buttons.
+Go back to the Interface, toggle the energy switch to "off," and click the "setup" and "go" buttons.

 Green sticky notes when you get this to work.